manjul-mayank/K-Means-and-K-Medoid-Clustering-Algorithms/README.md

 ## K-Means and K-Medoid Clustering Algorithms
-This repository contains a detailed Jupyter Notebook demonstrating the implementation and comparison of K-Means and K-Medoid clustering algorithms on a synthetic dataset.
+This repository contains a detailed Jupyter Notebook demonstrating the implementation and comparison of K-Means and K-Medoid clustering algorithms on a cancer(1).csv dataset.
 It serves as a practical introduction to unsupervised learning using Python, scikit-learn, and pyclustering.

 ## 📌 Features
 * Implementation of K-Means Clustering using scikit-learn